Location: Walking on a street, Pennsylvania

 How has your life changed as a result of the attack?

 Our family has been traumatized.
 My poor daughter will remember this violent attack for the rest of her life.
 Our neighbors who witnessed the attack said it was horrifying and were quite traumatized.
 She is scared to walk our dog by herself.
 Frankly, we are nervous, too.

-The pit bull, deemed great with kids and other animals by the shelter, was returned immediately.
-Two weeks after the attack, this pit is advertised on the shelter’s website as an “adoptable, adorable, sweet doll.”
-We cannot, in good conscience, allow this dog to be adopted by an unsuspecting family.
+The pit bull, marketed by the shelter as great with kids and other animals, was returned immediately.
+Two weeks after the attack, this pit was advertised on the shelter’s website as an “adoptable, adorable, sweet doll.”
+We cannot, in good conscience, allow this pit bull to be adopted by an unsuspecting family.

 What would you like people to know as a result of your attack?

 Shelters lie.
 Shelters continually misrepresent dangerous dogs.